 Semester course; 3, 6 research hours.
 3, 6 credits.

-PFF PROGRAM CERTIFICATE OF ACHIEVEMENT SEQUENCE
+PFF PROGRAM COMPLETION SEQUENCE

 Students and their faculty mentors will be recognized for this accomplishment at a Graduate School event, usually held in the spring semester.